Zoom has become the darling of the video conferencing business. In April 2020, Zoom reported more than 300 million daily Zoom participants.

 5. Click Save API details.

-Once your client key and client secret are saved, you’ll see Zoom actions show up in your recipes.
+Once your API details are saved, you’ll see Zoom actions show up in your recipes.

 Now that your Zoom account is connected to Automator, you can add and remove users from specific meetings based on purchase, e-learning course activity, event registration or any other triggers you want to use.